 Arts & Culture Activities

-Every year, in the last weekend of September, the City of Saskatoon facilitates opportunities to take part in Culture Days.
+Every year, in the last weekend of September, Culture Days activities are available in Saskatoon.
 Culture Days is a national event that is free to participants and involves hands-on experiences that provide the public “backstage” or “behind-the-scenes” access to share in how art is made.

 It is an invitation to the public to connect, engage and co-create in an innovative way in the arts.
 There are many opportunities for engagement and participation.
 Local businesses and emerging artists are encouraged to host and collaborate with artistic troupes in diverse cultural practices.